Richard Marais' research on BRAF led to the development of the drug vemurafenib which is used to treat melanoma.

-This entry is part 2 of 14 in the series High-impact science
+This entry is part 2 of 17 in the series Our milestones

 “Mutations of the BRAF gene in human cancer” by Helen Davies, Graham Bignell and their colleagues in the UK, USA, Australia, Italy and Hong Kong, was published in the journal Nature in 2002.
 The research was funded by Cancer Research UK, the Wellcome Trust, The Institute of Cancer Research, Regione Autonoma della Sardegna and Breakthrough Breast Cancer, working together as part of the Cancer Genome Project.